cjlearn/write-code/README.md

 ### Behavior

-The sequence is not ordered and it may contain duplicates.
 Your program must remove all duplicates but otherwise retain the original order of the sequence.

-##